The term AWS microservices is a bit of a misnomer. AWS, also known as Amazon Web Services, is a cloud platform created and powered by Amazon.

-The significant difficulty presented by the microservices architecture is managing communications between services.
-App Mesh standardizes the communications between your app’s microservices.
-This gives developers greater control and visibility over their microservices and ensures a high level of availability.
+The significant difficulty presented by the microservices architecture on AWS is managing communications between services.
+App Mesh standardizes the communications between your app’s microservices on AWS.

 AWS includes separate load balancers for the application and the network.
 This ensures low latency speeds, ensuring a faster, more reliable User Experience.

 AWS elastic load balancing ensures that incoming traffic is automatically distributed so your microservices architecture is never overwhelmed by user demand.

 Microservices architecture on AWS benefits greatly from using a network load balancer to manage traffic.
 Without an application load balancer, the scalability of the microservices architecture is significantly diminished.

 Microservices are connected via API.
 Your microservices app likely has hundreds or thousands of well-defined APIs in use.
 Amazon API Gateway offers developers everything they need to comprehensively manage their APIs.

 This tool can process hundreds of thousands of concurrent API calls and manage traffic, authorizations, live monitoring, and API updates.
 Without an API gateway, implementing a microservices architecture on AWS would be next to impossible.

 Data storage is a significant part of any application, website, or microservices architecture on AWS.
 AWS is popular because of the secure, scalable storage solutions it provides organizations.